The Best Beauty and Fashion Deals This Week

 20% off sitewide and free shipping.
 Promo automatically applied at checkout.
 10% of sales will be donated to No Kid Hungry.

-50% off full-price Wear-Now Styles with the code REFRESH through April 11.
-Sale items up to 75% off original prices through April 10, no code needed.
+Up to 60% off spring-ready styles through April 16, no code needed.
+Extra 50% off sale items with the code SALEONSALE.
+Check out ET Style's favorite picks.

-Take 25% off orders of $75 or more or 20% off orders under $75 on select items with the code BASKET8 through April 12.
+40% off purchases of select styles of $75 or more and 25% off orders under $75 with the code SPRING44 through April 19.

-Shop the Surprise Sale deals to score up to 75% off everything through April 11 with free shipping.
+Take 40% off full-price handbags and wallets with the code MIDWEEKTREAT through April 17 with free shipping and returns.
+Shop the Surprise Sale deals to score up to 75% off everything through May 9 with free shipping.
 These items are final sale.
-The brand is also having a Spring's in Bloom Sale, offering extra 50% off sale styles with the code HISPRING through April 13 with free shipping and returns.
 Check out ET Style's favorite picks.

 40% off sitewide on Levi's jeans, tees and more with the code SILVER40.

-Shop 40% off tops and extra 30% off sale items with the code GOODVIBES through April 13.
+Take 40% off almost everything with the code VERYRARE through April 16.
 Check out ET Style's favorite picks.

-Through April 15, the footwear brand will donate 10% of all sales to support health workers fighting COVID-19 to your choice of Direct Relief or Doctors Without Borders.
-Free shipping on orders over $100.

-Take 50% off everything and extra 20% off spring picks with the code 20SPRING.
+Take 50% off everything and extra 15% off spring picks with the code 15SPRING.
 Check out ET Style's favorite picks.

-Take 50% off sitewide and get extra 10% off with the code GET10.
+Take 60% off everything, including sale items.
 Check out ET Style's favorite picks.

 Log into your Nike account and save up to unlock 40% off at the Member Exclusive Sale on the Nike app.
 Free shipping and returns.
 Check out ET Style's favorite picks.

-Up to 50% off new full-price spring styles across categories for the Better Together Sale and up to 60% off sale items for the Spring Sale.
+Up to 40% off women's, men's and kids' apparel and accessories through April 17.
+Plus, up to 60% off new markdowns.
 Free shipping and returns.
 Check out ET Style's favorite picks.

-Up to 60% off everything.
-No code needed.
+Shop new clearance items starting from $1.99 and get extra 15% off everything through April 17.
 Free shipping on orders of $25 or more.

-Up to 50% off sitewide.
-No code needed.
+Extra 70% off markdowns.
+Buy one swim and get one 50% off on April 16.
 Free shipping and returns.

+Up to 40% off sale items.
 The fashion brand is donating 20% of all profits to St. Vincent Meals on Wheels.
-The denim brand is also having a Spring Sale, offering 25% off select styles with the code 25OFFNOW, and new markdowns are up to 40% off.
 Free shipping.

-Take 20% off select styles through April 15.
+Take 20% off select styles.
 Promo automatically applied at checkout.
-15% of proceeds from every purchase will go to health workers through Direct Relief's COVID-19 fund.
 Check out ET Style's favorite picks.

 Enjoy 20% off purchases under $150 and 25% off purchases over $150 through April 17.
 No code needed.
 Free shipping.